aanandshekharroy/Machine-learning/README.md

 # Machine-Learning-Specification-University-of-Washington-
 Coursera Assignment and Project of Machine learning specialization on coursera from University of washington.

-Regression:
+##Regression:
 Case Study - Predicting Housing Prices

 In our first case study, predicting house prices, I created models that predicts a continuous value (price) from input features (square footage, number of bedrooms and bathrooms,...).
 This is just one of the many places where regression can be applied.
 Other applications range from predicting health outcomes in medicine, stock prices in finance, and power usage in high-performance computing, to analyzing which regulators are important for gene expression.

-In this course, I explored regularized linear regression models for the task of prediction and feature selection.
+In this course, we explored regularized linear regression models for the task of prediction and feature selection.
 We handled very large sets of features and select between models of various complexity.
 We also analyzed the impact of aspects of data -- such as outliers -- on your selected models and predictions.
 To fit these models, I implemented optimization algorithms that scale to large datasets.

-Work done
+###Work done
 -Compare and contrast bias and variance when modeling data.
 -Estimate model parameters using optimization algorithms.
 -Tune parameters with cross validation.